mhultjavad24/nutricost-api/README.md

 ## Features

-- Store and manage recipes in SQLite database
+- Store and manage recipes in memory (SQLlite support to be added)
 - Track ingredients with nutrition facts and cost history
 - RESTful API with CRUD operations
-- Cost tracking with vendor information and notes
+- Cost tracking with vendor information and purchases notes
-- Async database operations with SQLAlchemy

 ## Models